TheBeachLab/vector-design/README.md

 In here I followed [this](https://www.youtube.com/watch?v=xvGP8-FsPMY) character tutorial.
 This is a different style, with strokes and a different palette .
 I learned about [svgpathtools](https://github.com/mathandy/svgpathtools) a nice extension for Inkscape to create fillets and chamfers to paths.
 And also I mastered the division, union and difference of paths.

 ![characters](woodcutter.svg)

+## Exercise 3

+Drawing Neil Gershenfeld for the first episode of Fab Academy Chronicle.
+Inspired by [this](https://www.youtube.com/watch?v=VvZGTfNx01M) tutorial.